-The facility is outside the Great Lakes Basin and has no mercury source.
-On 10/13/2022, the permittee submitted a Conditional Exclusion Certification, certifying that the facility does not have any of the mercury sources listed in Part III.A.3. of DOW 1.3.10 and the effluent measured <12 ng/L. Therefore, consistent with DOW 1.3.10, the permit includes requirements for the implementation of MMP Type IV and does not include mercury effluent limitations.
+The facility is located outside of the Great Lakes basin and does not have a mercury source.
+On April 16, 2025, the permittee submitted a Conditional Exclusion Certification, certifying that the facility does not have any of the mercury sources listed in Part III.A.3. of DOW 1.3.10 and the effluent measured <12 ng/L. Therefore, consistent with DOW 1.3.10, the permit includes requirements for the implementation of MMP Type IV and does not include mercury effluent limitations.
 The Schedule of Additional Submittals includes a mercury minimization plan annual status report (maintained onsite), and re-certification of the exclusion every five years.
-As part of the recertification, the effluent must be sampled and continue to measure <12 ng/L. This requirement is new.
+As part of the re-certification, the effluent must be sampled and continue to measure <12 ng/L. This requirement is new.